igrr/mkspiffs/README.md

    -d <0-5>,  --debug <0-5>
      Debug level.
 0 means no debug output.

+   -x <file_list>,  --exclude-files <file_list>  (accepted multiple times)
+     when creating an image, exclude these files (patterns accepted).

+   -a,  --all-files
+     when creating an image, include files which are normally ignored;
+     currently only applies to '.DS_Store' files and '.git' directories

    -b <number>,  --block <number>
      fs block size, in bytes